What is a Product Strategy?

 Keeping these product strategy meetings from going off the rails is yet another challenge product managers face.
 Everyone brings their biases, pet projects, favorite shiny objects, and anecdotal evidence to the table.

-Better product strategy meetings manage to incorporate these varied insights without turning into a free-for-all by keeping everyone on topic, putting side issues in the Parking Lot, and setting clear rules of engagement and goals for these sessions.
+Better product strategy meetings manage to incorporate these varied insights without turning into a free-for-all by keeping everyone on topic, putting all other side issues in your Parked Items, and setting clear rules of engagement and goals for these sessions.
 Checking egos at the door, unemotionally defending firmly held beliefs, and communicating the results are other secrets to success.

 Tie Product Metrics to Product Strategies

-While a viable product strategy must encompass more than a series of measurable targets, metrics do play a vital role in both defining and executing the product strategy.
+While a viable product strategy must encompass more than a series of measurable targets, metrics play a vital role in defining and executing the product strategy.

 Product managers don’t have to reinvent the wheel when it comes to defining product metrics.
 There’s an existing set of well-understood and valuable metrics at their disposal, assuming the instrumentation and reporting are in place.
 The fun/tricky part is deciding which ones to concentrate on.